IgniteUI/igniteui-docfx/kr/components/grids_templates/selection.md

 Multi-cell selection enables range selection of cells in the @@igComponent.
 Variety of multi-cell selection capabilities are available:
 - By `Mouse drag` - Rectangular selection of cells would be performed.
 - By `Ctrl key` press + `Mouse drag` - Multiple range selections would be performed.
 Any other existing cell selection will be persisted.
-- Instand multi-cell selection by using Shift key.
+- Instant multi-cell selection by using Shift key.
 Select single cell and select another single cell by holding the Shift key.
 Cell range between the two cells will be selected.
 Keep in mind that if another second cell is selected while holding `Shift key` the cell selection range will be updated based on the first selected cell position (starting point).
 - Keyboard multi-cell selection by using the `Arrow keys` while holding `Shift key`.
 Multi-cell selection range will be created based on the focused cell.
 - Keyboard multi-cell selection by using the `Ctrl + Arrow keys` and `Ctrl + Home/End` while holding `Shift key`.
 Multi-cell selection range will be created based on the focused cell.
 - Clicking with the `Left Mouse key` while holding `Ctrl key` will add single cell ranges into the selected cells collection.